Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models: Introduction

 The remainder of the article proceeds as follows.
-In Section~\ref{sec:cm}, we review the CM distribution and in Section~\ref{sec:gcm} give an expression of the GCM, conditional GCM, and truncated GCM distributions.
-Then, in Section~\ref{sec:epr} we develop EPR, and we describe how to efficiently sample independent replicates from the joint posterior of the fixed effects, and random effects.
-Illustrations are provided in Section~\ref{sec:empr}, which includes several simulations/comparisons and a multiple response-type ACS dataset.
-The main goal of our illustrations is to compare to several common existing strategies for Bayesian GLMMs.
+Before we introduce our proposed LGP, we will first provide derivations of the GCM and conditional GCM distribution in Section~\ref{sec:gcm}.
+We emphasize that that GCM random vectors are derived through how they are simulated.
+Then, in Section~\ref{sec:epr} we show that our proposed model's posterior distribution is GCM, and we describe how to efficiently sample independent replicates directly from the marginal posterior of the fixed effects, and random effects (which we call EPR).
+Illustrations are provided in Section~\ref{sec:empr}, which includes several simulations/comparisons (15 in total) including common models used in spatial statistics: weakly stationary spatial processes, spatial basis function expansions, and conditional autoregressive models.
+The main goal of our illustrations is to compare to several common existing strategies for Bayesian spatial LGPs.
 Proofs are given in the Appendix, and a discussion is given in Section~\ref{sec:discussion}.